syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>CutCommand</p>
 </td>
 <td>
-<p>Represents the command that removes selected contents from `SfRichTextBoxAdv` control and copies the same to clipboard.</p>
+<p>Represents the command that removes the selected contents from `SfRichTextBoxAdv` control and copies the same to clipboard.</p>
 </td>
 <td>
 <p>NA</p>